Alendronate

 Concurrent use with calcium, iron, zinc supplements, or antacids can impair absorption; these should be taken at least 1 hour apart.
 Combining with NSAIDs may increase gastrointestinal irritation risk.

-When used with other bone metabolism drugs such as denosumab or other osteoporosis medications, dose adjustments and renal function monitoring are necessary.
-Avoid drinking milk, coffee, or tea within 30 minutes after taking the medication to prevent absorption interference.
+When used with other bone metabolism drugs or bisphosphonates, dosage adjustments and renal function monitoring are necessary.
+Avoid drinking milk, coffee, or tea within 30 minutes of taking the medication to prevent absorption interference.

 Dosage and Administration